bkushigian/gto-workbook-solutions/solutions/gto-workbook/semi-bluffs-and-protection/bn-rfi-bb-call/Ts4s2s.md

    + **From the solver:** We are still ahead of 72% of BB's x/r range, and facing a x/r we have EV of pot.
 This should be a pure call.

-7. **What are this hand's incentives on this flop?
+8. **What are this hand's incentives on this flop?
 Does it want to bet or check?
 If it wants to bet, what sizing does it prefer?
 Do these incentives line up with the strategy you proposed for your range above?**

-8. **Suppose you take your preferred action from the last question (check or bet the preferred size).
+9. **Suppose you take your preferred action from the last question (check or bet the preferred size).
 If this is a bet, suppose villain calls.
 What are the best and worst turn cards for this hand?**

 ### Combo 5. <b>J<span style="color:#ff0000;">&hearts;</span>J<span style="color:#008800;">&clubs;</span></b>    (Flop: T<span style="color:#000000;">&spades;</span>4<span style="color:#000000;">&spades;</span>2<span style="color:#000000;">&spades;</span>)

+1. **Estimate this hand's equity against villain's range.
+Estimate it's EV.
+Does this hand over-realize or under-realize it's equity?**

+   This should have around 70% equity, and I think it should realize all of it.
+While it has to be careful of flushes, most hands that matter will be pairs and it should be able to get value from those and call a river bet if need be.

+   + **From the solver:**
+     + Equity: 67%
+     + EV: $0.41 (63% of pot)
+     + EqR: %63 / %67 = 94%

+   Yeah, I over-estimated the equity a bit, but I was basically right on.
+Slight under-realization, but not much given that it's a pair on this board.

-1. **If you bet this hand should you expect better hands to fold?
+2. **If you bet this hand should you expect better hands to fold?
 If so, which hands?**

    No.

-2. **If you bet this hand should you expect worse hands to call?
+3. **If you bet this hand should you expect worse hands to call?
 If so, which hands?**

     Yes, we are ahead of any pair w/out a spade, as well as some draws.

-3. **Does this hand benefit from a protection bet?
+4. **Does this hand benefit from a protection bet?
 Explain.**

    We might get some backdoor straight draws to fold, and I guess we are technically protected from splitting the pot on a spade spade runout.
 We also might protect from some bluffs on turns if we check back.
 Random Ax, Kx, Qx will fold out (like A7s, K8s, etc), so we benefit from that.

-4. **Does this hand benefit from growing the pot?
+5. **Does this hand benefit from growing the pot?
 How so?**

    This hand probably wants to play for about two bets.
 It's a strong hand, willing to call a check raise.
 It certainly doesn't want to play for stacks.
    On blank runouts, after a x/b/c;x/x;x I think we can value bet small.

-5. **How is this hand doing if you bet and get called?
+6. **How is this hand doing if you bet and get called?
 What parts of villain's range are you ahead of?
 Behind?**

    We are ahead of all pairs.
 We are also doing okay against flush draws, though those might bluff us on the river.
 I think that on most turns bb should be